Drew Pomeranz: Cleveland Indians

 Pomeranz was initially drafted by the Texas Rangers in 2007 but decided to go to college instead.
 He was then drafted by the Cleveland Indians in the first round of the 2010 Major League Baseball draft.
 He signed with the Indians on August 16, 2010, right before the deadline; his contract, which included a $2.65 million signing bonus, was the largest bonus given to a college pitcher in the draft that year.

 He was considered one of the top 50 prospects in baseball in 2011.

 Colorado Rockies

 On July 31, 2011, Pomeranz, Alex White, Joe Gardner, and Matt McBride were traded to the Colorado Rockies for Ubaldo Jiménez.
-He made his Major League debut when he started and pitched five scoreless innings to pick up the win against the Cincinnati Reds on September 11, 2011.
+He made his Major League debut when he started and pitched five scoreless innings to pick up the win against the Cincinnati Reds on September 11.
 He made 4 starts in September 2011, finishing 1–2 with a 5.40 ERA.

 After employing a 75-pitch limit after the first month of the season, Pomeranz averaged less than 5 innings per start.
 On May 7, 2012, Pomeranz hit his first career home run.
-Pomeranz spent the 2012 season between AAA and the Rockies rotation, making 22 starts for them despite recording a 2–9 record.
-For the 2013 season, Pomeranz began the season in AAA and would only appear in 8 games, 4 starts for the Rockies.
+Pomeranz spent the 2012 season between Triple–A and the Rockies rotation, making 22 starts for them despite recording a 2–9 record.
+For the 2013 season, Pomeranz began the season in Triple–A and would only appear in 8 games, 4 starts for the Rockies.